Space industry of India: Introduction of PSLV and commercial space missions

 Antrix Corporation was set up in 1992 to market ISRO's technology, launch services and transfer technology to Indian private firms, dawning the commercial space sector in India.
 The PSLV rocket, introduced in 1993, enabled India to launch its polar satellites.
 Despite initial failures in its first two flights, PSLV had no further failures and emerged as ISRO's primary workhorse for launching domestic and foreign satellites.
-The development of GSLV and GSLV Mk III subsequently began in the 1990s and 2000s to attain the capability to launch communication satellites.
+The development of GSLV and LVM3 subsequently began in the 1990s and 2000s to attain the capability to launch communication satellites.
 However, the launchers didn't become operational until decades later, as India initially faced a great problem in the development of cryogenic engines.
 Later, NewSpace India Limited (NSIL) replaced Antrix as the commercial arm of ISRO.